quicwg/wg-materials/interim-17-10/minutes.md

 recap: streams are initiated by sender; simple state machine; no odd/even semantics; can declare stream relationships (1:N)

-data structures are kinda similar
+Data structures are kinda similar

-streams hold a ptr to their related stream this relationship is reported to the application but otherwise doesn't matter
+Streams hold a ptr to their related stream this relationship is reported to the application but otherwise doesn't matter

-his API doesn't work with many-to-one
+His API doesn't work with many-to-one

-disadvantages: a little more work for bidirectional protocols
+Disadvantages: a little more work for bidirectional protocols

 closure semantics unclear